Gagniuc/Delta-Memory-Force-2.0/README.md

 ## The Journey to Timișoara

 After registering the program, I travelled to Timișoara at Samy's invitation.
 I arrived in a city I did not know and called him.
 We met in the central area.
 He was accompanied by two or three Romanians.

 The way they behaved towards me seemed unusual; I had the impression that they regarded me with a level of respect I was not accustomed to receiving.
 Samy had probably introduced me as the programmer who had created the product from which the business was supposed to emerge.

+I now remember that, shortly afterwards, he asked whether I had brought the version of the program without the trial limitation on a floppy disk.
+I told him that I had forgotten the disk, although in reality there had never been any question of bringing such a disk in the first place.
+In reality, I had come prepared for the possibility that something might go wrong: I was carrying a paralysing spray and a knife.
+He muttered something under his breath, clearly displeased, but we continued.

 He accommodated me at his home.
 It was a modest and crowded house.
 Several women in the family wore hijabs.
 I ate seasoned liver there, prepared in a style different from the food to which I was accustomed.
 I remember that the food was very spicy, but good.